tonyjkent/Getting-and-Cleaning-Data/README.md

 # Getting and Cleaning-Data
 ##Summary
-This projects summarizes the values records by sensors on a Samsung Galaxy S II smartphone worn by different test subjects performing differnent activities.
+This projects summarizes the values recorded by sensors on a Samsung Galaxy S II smartphone worn by different test subjects performing differnent activities.
 There are 30 different subjects performing 6 different activities: Laying, Sitting, Standing, Walking, Walking Downstairs, Walking Upstairs.
 The results are the average of all readings for each subject and activity for 79 different variables.
 Therefore the summary contains 180 obserations (30 subjects * 6 activities) and 79 variables for each combination of subject and activity.

 The results of the analysis are in the Summary.txt file.